Diyart49/Diyart49/README.md

 🔗 **LinkedIn:** [linkedin.com/in/diya-rastogi-370806252](https://www.linkedin.com/in/diya-rastogi-370806252)
 📧 **Email:** diyarastogi2004@gmail.com
-💼 **Status:** 🟢 Immediate Joiner | Open to ML/AI roles | Remote & Delhi NCR
+💼 **Status:** 🟢 Immediate Joiner | Open to ML/AI/DS/GenAI roles

 ---

-### 🎯 Current Focus
+### 🎯 Focus
-Building production-ready ML solutions for healthcare • Improving model interpretability • Contributing to open-source medical imaging projects
+Build something which doesn't limit to papers, but help the mankind!

-💡 *"AI should augment clinicians, not replace them—that's why explainability matters."*
+💡 *"AI should augment, not replace."*